Le’Veon Bell’s Teammates Are ‘Brainwashed’ Into Siding With Management, NFL Player Claims

 An NFL free agent has sided with Le’Veon Bell’s contract holdout, going to Twitter to charge that his complaining Pittsburgh Steelers teammates are “brainwashed” into siding with management.

-Rich Ohrnberger, who last played for the San Diego Chargers in 2013-14 and host a sports talk show there, went on social media to blast Bell’s teammates for not sticking up for the All-Pro running back.
+Rich Ohrnberger, who last played for the San Diego Chargers in 2013-14 and hosts a sports talk show there, went on social media to blast Bell’s teammates for not sticking up for the All-Pro running back.

 Le’Veon Bell’s teammates are brainwashed.